 Over-the-counter medications such as ibuprofen or acetaminophen can temporarily reduce swelling and get you out of pain.
 Be sure to avoid any blood-thinning medications such as aspirin, which prevents natural clotting.
 For additional pain relief, place an ice pack or cold compress on the cheek near the affected area.

 When a dental emergency strikes, it’s important to contact us as soon as possible.
-Don’t hesitate to give our team a call once you’ve regained control of the situation.
-We’ll help you assess the severity of your dental injury and get you the care you need immediately.
+Don’t hesitate to give our Los Angeles emergency dentist a call once you’ve regained control of the situation.
+We’ll help you assess the severity of your dental trauma or injury and get you the care you need immediately.

 While every dental emergency is different, there are a variety of common procedures that can alleviate pain and restore the form and function of your smile.